 *Editor’s Note: The information in this article is intended for your educational use only; does not necessarily reflect the opinions of the Chopra Center's Mind-Body Medical Group; and is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical condition and before undertaking any diet, supplement, fitness, or other health program.

 Anxiety can be debilitating and bring unwanted stress into your life.
-If you’re ready to seek real change in a natural, positive, and sustainable way, the Chopra Addiction Center may be a great resource for you to move into an easier, more manageable way of living.
+If you’re ready to seek real change in a natural, positive, and sustainable way, the Chopra Health Retreat can help you to move into an easier, more manageable way of living.
 Learn More.